zainabmeerza/eee-quizzes/README.md

 <p>This image is produced using the tool from <a href="http://ami.responsivedesign.is/#" target="_blank">Am I Responsive</a></p>

-<p>This website is created to provide students and teachers with educational resources that may help them for revision or in class.
-It can also be useful to anyone who has an interest in learning about electronics and electrical circuits as a hobby.
-It provides them with
+<p>This website is created to provide students and teachers with educational resources that may help them for revision, class learning activities or even homework.
+It can be useful to any user who has an interest in learning about electronics and electrical circuits as a hobby.
+It provides them with a variety of quizzes, of different difficulties that cover a range of different topics.
  </p>

 The website is divided into the following sections listed below: